22 FAQs about homeworking and the law

 12. What are the legal implications, if we ask current employees to work from home on a self-employed basis?

 You are effectively dismissing them from your employment, so you will have to have good reason, or those who have two years' continuous employment will be able to sue you for unfair dismissal.

 Of the acceptable reasons for dismissal (conduct, capability or qualifications, illegality, redundancy, or 'some other substantial reason'), most are inappropriate if you wish to continue to use these people on a self-employed basis.
 You will probably have to rely on 'some other substantial reason'.

 You will also have to persuade HM Revenue & Customs that your employees are genuinely self-employed, otherwise you will still be liable for their income tax and National Insurance contributions.
 One of the factors HMRC is likely to take into account is the extent to which their income comes from a variety of sources, so you will not be able to rely on using them on a full-time basis.

 One way and another, this is a more difficult move than it might at first appear.
 Think long and hard, and take good legal advice before you make it.

-13. If we employ people to work from home on a freelance basis, are we likely to find ourselves paying their tax and NI?
+13. If we employ people to work from home on a freelance basis, we have have to pay their tax and NI?

-If they are genuinely freelance, no. However, HM Revenue and Customs decides this on a case-by-case basis, looking at a range of factors such as:
+If they are genuinely freelance, no. However, HM Revenue & Customs decides this on a case-by-case basis, looking at a range of factors such as: